ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 ## The checklist recipe

-To solve this, we have developed a [**checklist recipe**](https://github.com/trias-project/checklist-recipe), a template Github repository for standardizing thematic species checklist data to Darwin Core using R. This checklist recipe contains all the ingredients to make data standardization open, repeatable, customizable and documented.
+Our **[Checklist recipe](https://github.com/trias-project/checklist-recipe/wiki)** is a **template GitHub repository for standardizing species checklist data to Darwin Core using R**.
+It contains all the ingredients to make your data standardization open, repeatable, customizable, and documented.
+The recipe has considerably streamlined our own work to publish [seven checklists](https://www.gbif.org/dataset/search?type=CHECKLIST&project_id=trias) on alien species for Belgium, which is one of the goals of the Tracking Invasive Alien Species ([TrIAS](http://www.trias-project.be/)) project, an open data-driven framework to support Belgian federal policy on invasive species.
+We thought it would be useful to provide a well-documented workflow for others who want to publish this type of data.

-If mapping needs documentation, the use of the recipe needs documentation as well.
-With this in mind, we attached a [wiki](https://github.com/trias-project/checklist-recipe/wiki) to document not only the mapping script, i.e. the _recipe_, but also the _ingredients_ (source data), the _instructions_ (R Markdown), the _utensils_ (tidyverse functions) and the _dinner_ (Darwin Core data).
+The basic idea behind the Checklist recipe is:

-# Open source software: tools behind the scene
+> source data → Darwin Core mapping script → generated Darwin Core files

-The recipe relies on several open source tools.
-Some of them, _R Markdown_ and _tidyverse_, have just been mentioned.
-We would like to list them and explain their role in the recipe.
+By changing the source data and/or the mapping script, you can alter the generated Darwin Core files.
+The main advantage is **repeatability**: once you have done the mapping, you don't have to start from scratch if your source data has been updated.
+You can just run the mapping script again (with a little tweak here and there) and upload the generated files to a GBIF Integrated Publishing Toolkit for publication.
+And by having a mapping script, your mapping is also **documented**.

 ## GitHub